danijar/npgame/README.md

 🕹️ npgame
 =========

-`npgame` makes it easy and fast to write simple games.
-It is great for learning and when you quickly want to get something done. `npgame` is powered by Numpy and PyGame.
-For large game projects, we recommend to use PyGame directly.
+`npgame` makes it easy and fast to write simple games, powered by Numpy and PyGame.
+It's a lightweight API to quickly get something done and for learning rather than a solution full-blown feature-rich games.

-`npgame` opens a window for you, supports simple graphics like colored rectangles and images, and lets you detect keyboard input.
-With a focus on simplicity, `npgame` intentionally does not include functionality for mouse input, audio, or networking.
-PyGame can be used together with `npgame` or by itself if those features are needed.
+Features include opening a window, showing graphics like colored rectangles and images, and detecting keyboard input.
+For additional features like mouse input and audio, check out PyGame, which can be combined freely.

 Installation
 ------------